The end of elite liberal media empires and rise of citizen journalism

 Thanks for the nice words, Jullieanne.
 I am a freelance writer now, working primarily for Fortune 500 companies on communications projects, i.e. “crisis management,” and annual reports.
 In addition to a journalisim background, I have an MBA from the University of Dallas.
 I have worked in major media as a writer, feature editor, and Marketing Communications manager for some of the top media companies in the country: Hearst, Times-Mirror, and the Poynter Institute’s St. Petersburg Times.
 I’ve also been involved in political campaigns and have seen first hand the serious war of smear campaigns run by the leftests who dominate the media.
 I’m excited about citizen journalists making a difference.
 Are you, Jullieanne?
 Set up your own free blog here at wordpress.com.
 Join the revolution.

-• Squirrelly Court Case in Chicago « Lighthouse Patriot Journal // December 9, 2006 at 1:41 pm
+10. Pingback: Squirrelly Court Case in Chicago « Lighthouse Patriot Journal

 A community news portal http://www.citizenxpress.com